Table of Contents

 Benin has made tremendous progress in democratic governance, particularly with the transparent and peaceful presidential elections held in 2006 and 2011.
-The government is also increasing its efforts to reduce corruption.
+The government is also stepping up its efforts to reduce corruption, by building the capacity of legal authorities and promoting administrative and institutional reforms.
+Legislation to fight corruption and other similar offences in the Republic of Benin was passed in August 2011.

-Benin faces environmental problems: desertification in the northern part of the country and deforestation in the southern part.
-In addition, in 2010, 42 percent of its people were living in cities according to UN-HABITAT, and the urban environment is vulnerable and shows degradation.
+Furthermore, Benin is facing some environmental problems: desertification in the northern part of the country and deforestation in the southern part.
+In 2014, about 44 percent of its people were living in cities, and the urban environment is vulnerable and has deteriorated.

 In 2014, Benin was confirmed as a country of focus for the Government of Canada’s international development efforts.

-Canada's international development program in Benin is aligned with the Government of Benin's Growth and Poverty Reduction Strategy (PDF, 2.8 MB, 173 pages) for 2011-2015.
+Canada’s international development program in Benin is aligned with the Government of Benin’s Growth and Poverty Reduction Strategy for 2011–2015 (PDF, 2.8 MB, 173 pages).
 The aim of the strategy is to:

 The goal of Canada’s international development program in Benin is to help the country stimulate economic growth by supporting the development of a business-friendly market and the development of micro-, small- and medium-sized businesses.